SGDInstitute/apollo/content/collections/pages/sgdinstitute/transparency.md

         content:
           -
             type: text
+            marks:
+              -
+                type: lead
-            text: 'The Institute is a 501(c)(3) organization, incorporated in the state of Michigan and dedicated to the entire Midwest, including Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.'
+            text: 'The Institute is a 501(c)(3) nonprofit organization, incorporated in the state of Michigan and dedicated to the entire Midwest, including Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin.'
       -
         type: heading
         attrs: